line/centraldogma/site/src/sphinx/client-java.rst

 Read the Javadoc
 ----------------
-Refer to `the API documentation of 'CentralDogma' class <apidocs/index.html?com/linecorp/centraldogma/client/CentralDogma.html>`_ for the complete list of operations you can perform with a Central Dogma server, which should be definitely much more than what this tutorial covers, such as fetching and watching multiple files.
+Refer to `the API documentation of 'CentralDogma' interface <apidocs/index.html?com/linecorp/centraldogma/client/CentralDogma.html>`_ for the complete list of operations you can perform with a Central Dogma server, which should be definitely much more than what this tutorial covers, such as fetching and watching multiple files.